>TOPICS

 An almost categorical rejection of Dualism also amounts to Vivekananda’s denial of everything that Ramakrishna’s faith signified: the place of the divine in this world, the idea of ecstatic, sensual love of God, the primacy of emotions, […] and the centrality of the feminine in matters of faith.
 All these characteristic features of Ramakrishna’s faith were derived in one way or the other from Dualism and not Vivekananda’s ideal of Advaita Vedanta’s transcendent abstraction.
 4

 However, Ramakrishna’s dualism led to a generous tolerance of other faiths.
-Contrary to Vivekananda’s claim that this emotional religiosity could degenerate into fanaticism.
+Contrary to Vivekananda’s assertion, this emotional religiosity could degenerate into fanaticism.
 In contrast to Vivekananda, Ramakrishna did not consider differences in religious rituals to be important.
 Vivekananda’s Guru never devalued other religions and faiths.
-Precisely because he lived his spirituality on all levels and did not instrumentalize it for political purposes.
+Because he lived his spirituality on all levels and did not instrumentalize it for political purposes.

 Mystic syncretism